-As in Iberia, the new member states are transforming their political and economic systems, and have adapted their regulations to the acquis communautaire.
-The costs of this transformation for the new ten, however, have been so far even higher than in Iberia.
-Unemployment has increased up to 40 percent in some regions, and taxes have been increased by up to 10 percent as a result of the introduction of the VAT.
-Economic and institutional transformations have exposed the weaknesses of these governments and, in many cases, have led to the return of former communists to the governments of these countries, which has hindered the reform process.
+As in Iberia, the new member states are transforming their political and economic systems, and have adapted their regulations to the acquis communitaire.
+However, the costs of this transformation for the new ten have been so far even higher than in Iberia.
+Unemployment has increased up to 40% in some regions, and taxes have been increased by up to 10% as a result of the introduction of the VAT.
+Economic and institutional transformations have exposed the weaknesses of these governments and, in many cases they have led to the return of former Communists to the governments of these countries, which has hindered the reform process.

 Joining the EC was much simpler in 1986 than it is today.
-Since the 1986 Iberian enlargement, the number of EU members has increased to fifteen, the Single Market and EMU have been introduced, and the Amsterdam and Nice treaties (with the incorporation of new policy areas such as justice and home affairs) have been ratified.
-Therefore, the complexity of the acquis communautaire has increased dramatically and the difficulties new members are likely to experience meeting it are much higher.
-Moreover, as other author have noted, the differing cultural and historical experiences of the new entrants will complicate the convergence process toward a common European identity.
+Since the 1986 Iberian enlargement the number of EU members has increased to 15, the Single Market and EMU have been introduced, and the Maastricht, Amsterdam and Nice Treaties (with the incorporation of new policy areas such as justice and home affairs) have been ratified.
+Therefore, the complexity of the acquis communitaire has increased dramatically and hence the difficulties that new members are likely to experience meeting it are much higher.
+Moreover, the differing cultural and historical experiences of the new entrants will complicate the convergence process towards a common European identity.

 In addition, the economic and political environments are substantially different and even more complex.
-Indeed, the timing of accession was an important contributing factor to the success of Iberian integration (Tovias 2002:175-76).
-Not only were the Iberian economies market economies with fully institutionalized market mechanisms in place (with the parenthesis of the failed revolutionary attempt in Portugal in the mid-1970s), but also the Iberian enlargement coincided with the end of the economic recession, the lowering of oil prices, the beginning of a period of economic expansion within the European economies, and a new period of détente between the Soviet Union and the United States.
-Current economic (the worldwide recession) and political uncertainties (the so-called war on terrorism, the conflict in the Middle East, the potential wars in Iraq and North Korea), combined with the economic difficulties Germany and other EU member estates (as well as the United States and Japan) are currently experiencing, will make integration far more difficult for new members.
+Indeed, the timing of accession was an important contributing factor to the success of Iberian integration.
+Not only were the Iberian economies market economies with fully institutionalized market mechanisms in place (with the parenthesis of the failed revolutionary attempt in Portugal in the mid 1970s), but also the Iberian enlargement coincided with the end of the economic recession, the lowering of oil prices, the beginning of a period of economic expansion within the European economies, and a new period of détente between the Soviet Union and the United States.
+Current economic (the worldwide recession) and political uncertainties (the so called war on terrorism, the conflict in the Middle East, the Wars in Iraq), combined with the economic difficulties that Germany and other EU member estates (as well as the United States and Japan) are currently experiencing will make integration far more difficult for new members.

-Furthermore, there are also significant differences in economic performance in Eastern Europe.
+Furthermore, there are also significant differences in economic performance in eastern Europe.
 Given the scope of the new enlargement process and the disparities and geographical distance among the new entrants, harmonization is likely to be even more difficult.
 Some of these differences can be explained in terms of geographical proximity to the EU countries, but this factor does not explain everything.

 Domestically, the integration prospects in Eastern Europe are far more complicated.
-For the new members economic modernization will be the result of a systemic challenge, not merely a consequence of an adjustment process as in the Iberian countries.
+In the new members economic modernization will be the result of a systemic challenge, not merely a consequence of an adjustment process like in the Iberian countries.
 Hence, the economic benefits will be lower and will take longer to materialize.
 Moreover, increasing nationalism in these countries will also hinder the cultural effects of integration.
 The new member states will face problems similar to those of previous entrants.
-Cameron (2002) has argued that the new member states will face four major domestic challenges: first, the ability to reform their administrative and institutional settings to develop the capacity to implement the acquis; second, the willingness to deepen the necessary reforms to transform their economies into functional market systems; third, the ability to reduce unemployment levels while addressing the structural imbalances of their economies; and finally, the political challenges to finalize the transition to membership in face of increasing opposition within (and outside) their countries about enlargement.
+Cameron (2002) has argued that the new member states will face four major domestic challenges: first, the ability to reform their administrative and institutional settings to develop the capacity to implement the acquis; second, the willingness to deepen the necessary reforms to transform their economies into functional market systems; third, the ability to reduce unemployment levels while addressing the structural imbalances of their economies; and finally, the political challenges to finalize the transition to membership in face of increasing opposition within (and outside) their countries regarding enlargement.

-&lt;sup>30Magone 2002.
+&lt;sup>32 Magone 2002.